John G. Bullock collection

-The collection contains some of his earliest writings, beginning in 1866.
+The collection contains some of Bullock's earliest writings, beginning in 1866.
 These works show his disposition to publishing, as he started a newspaper when a student at Haverford College.
 After this, he got a printing press.

 William Rockhill Bullock, son of John Bullock and Rachel Griscom, was born in 1824.
 He entered Haverford College and left in 1842.
 He received his M.D. from the University of Pennsylvania.
-He became Surgeon to the United States Army Hospital at Wilmington, DE during the Civil War.
+He became Surgeon to the United States Army Hospital at Wilmington during the Civil War.
 He was a frequent lecturer on chemical and electrical subjects.
-He was a fellow of Philadelphia College of Physicians; a charter member and physician to Delaware Hospital; and one of the founders of the Wilmington Institute and Library as well as president of the Board of Education in Wilmington, DE.
+He was a fellow of Philadelphia College of Physicians; a charter member and physician to Delaware Hospital; and one of the founders of the Wilmington Institute and Library as well as president of the Board of Education in Wilmington, Delaware.

 2.59 Linear Feet (5 hollinger boxes, 1 oversized flat box, 1 tube )